US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-After some free time in Windhoek, you are collected from your guesthouse and driven to the airport in time to depart on your scheduled flight to London.
+After some free time in Windhoek, you are collected from your guesthouse and driven to the airport in time to depart on your scheduled flight home.

 Exclusive Namibia Adventure